-IEEE 802 is disappointed with 3GPP RAN1’s position to not adapt the maximum TXOPs agreed in ETSI BRAN by stakeholders from both the 802.11 and LAA communities.
-The limits in EN 301 893 represent a hard fought compromise by all stakeholders that is likely to enhance fair sharing of the 5GHz band globally.
-Given these limits will be required in Europe and the many countries that align with European regulations, the adoption of these limits by 3GPP RAN1 into LAA has the added advantage for LAA of enabling a single global solution.
+IEEE 802 is disappointed with 3GPP RAN1’s position to not adapt the maximum TXOPs agreed in ETSI BRAN (EN 301 893) by stakeholders from both the 802.11 and LAA communities.
+The limits in EN 301 893 represent a compromise by all stakeholders that is likely to enhance fair sharing of the 5GHz band globally.
+Given these limits will be required in Europe and the many countries that align with European regulations, the adoption of these limits by 3GPP RAN1 into LAA has the added advantage for LAA of enabling a “single global solution” as mandated for LAA by 3GPP.

+IEEE 802 also notes that 3GPP has already adopted the maximum TXOP limits agreed in EN 301 893 for uplink LAA (eLAA).
+In that case IEEE 802 is unable to understand the reluctance by 3GPP RAN1 to also adopt them part of the LAA specifications for downlink LAA.
+IEEE 802 requests 3GPP RAN1 to clarify why it has decided to follow such different stances between downlink and uplink LAA.
+It strongly urges 3GPP to resolve this difference and hence adopt the maximum TXOP limits as specified in EN 301 893 for both downlink and uplink LAA.

 IEEE 802 notes that RAN4 has decided on the development of a set of coexistence test cases including multi-node tests to verify the coexistence between LAA and IEEE 802.11 devices in various scenarios.
-IEEE 802 requests that the question of the effect of maximum TXOP limits on LAA/802.11 coexistence be examined in these coexistence tests as well as actual deployment scenarios.
+IEEE 802 requests that the effect of maximum TXOP limits on LAA/802.11 coexistence be examined in these coexistence tests as well as actual deployment scenarios.

 There is not consensus on Issue 9: “Adjustment of channel access contention window should be based on comparable indicators of congestion to ensure fairness between technologies” but resolution can result from satisfactory RAN4 testing